Skip to Content

 Saturn's invariable plane tilt

-Saturn is unique among the planets in two ways: it is the only planet whose perihelion precesses retrograde in the ecliptic frame (confirmed by JPL WebGeoCalc at ~-3400 arcsec/century; see Supporting Evidence §14), and it is the only planet that is anti-phase — its inclination reaches maximum when all other planets are at minimum (at the balanced year).
+Saturn is unique among the planets: it is the only planet whose perihelion precesses obviously retrograde in the ecliptic frame (confirmed by JPL WebGeoCalc at ~-3,400 arcsec/century; see Supporting Evidence §13), and it is the only planet that is anti-phase — its cosine sign is flipped relative to all other planets.
 This places Saturn alone in the anti-phase group, while all seven other planets belong to the in-phase group.
-Each planet has its own per-planet phase angle (its ICRF perihelion longitude at the balanced year), but the in-phase/anti-phase distinction defines whether the planet is at MIN or MAX inclination at that moment.
-These two groups are not arbitrary: the angular-momentum-weighted inclination amplitudes of the in-phase group and the anti-phase group cancel to 100% (with dual-balanced eccentricities), keeping the invariable plane balanced.
+The full anti-phase alignment — Saturn at maximum while all others at minimum — occurs once per Solar System Resonance Cycle (8H).
+These two groups are not arbitrary: the angular-momentum-weighted inclination amplitudes of the in-phase group and the anti-phase group cancel to 99.9975%, keeping the invariable plane balanced.
 Saturn single-handedly carries the entire anti-phase side of this balance.
-The same two groups also satisfy an independent eccentricity balance condition (100%).
+The same two groups also satisfy an independent eccentricity balance condition (99.8632%).
 See Fibonacci Laws: Derivation for the full derivation.

 In the 3D Simulation , you can explore this balance visually via Tools > Invariable Plane Inspector.